Skip to main content

 What is 3D laser scanning used for?

-3D laser scanning is used for as-built documentation, construction progress monitoring, BIM modeling, facility management, renovation planning, and quality control.
+3D laser scanning is used for as-built documentation, construction progress monitoring, BIM-conversion-ready data capture, facility management, renovation planning, and quality control.
 Industries include architecture, engineering, construction, manufacturing, and real estate.
 It captures precise measurements of existing conditions.

 Explore applications